yopdog/test22/Liberland-constitution.md

 * **§XX.1.** The High Court of Liberland shall be composed of four Justices of the High Court and the Chief Justice of the High Court who shall preside over the Court.
 * **§XX.2.** The Chief Justice of the High Court shall be elected by the Citizans of Liberland by use of a range vote.
  * **§XX.2(1).** All candidates for the Chief Justice position must be no younger then 35 years of age and must be quilified lawyers who have surved at least 7 years as a judge in a respectable court.
- * **§XX.2(2).** upon election, the Chief Justice shall be responsible for appointing the four Justices of the High Court.
+ * **§XX.2(2)** upon election, the Chief Justice shall be responsible for appointing the four Justices of the High Court.
- * **§XX.2(3).** Should the office of any of the Justices of the High Court become vacant, the Chief Justice of the High Court shall appoint a new Justice.
+ * **§XX.2(3)** Should the office of any of the Justices of the High Court become vacant, the Chief Justice of the High Court shall appoint a new Justice.
-* **§XX.3** The Chief Justice or any Justice of the High Court shall nevertheless be removable from their position by the Citizens of the Free Republic of Liberland with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens.
+* **§XX.3.** The Chief Justice or any Justice of the High Court shall be removable from their position by the Citizens of the Free Republic of Liberland with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens.
-* **§XX.4** The High Court shall at all times give hearing en banc and reach its decisions with a simple majority unless required otherwise in this Constitution.
+* **§XX.4.** The High Court shall at all times give hearing en banc and reach its decisions with a simple majority unless required otherwise in this Constitution.
-* **§XX.5** Should any Justice or the Chief Justice of the High Court have any personal interest in a case before the Court, he or she shall recuse him or herself from the proceedings, in which case, his or her place shall be temporary taken by a replacement Justice appointed by the Chief Justice of the High Court.
+* **§XX.5.** Should any Justice or the Chief Justice of the High Court have any personal interest in a case before the Court, he or she shall recuse him or herself from the proceedings, in which case, his or her place shall be temporary taken by a replacement Justice appointed by the Chief Justice of the High Court.
+* **§XX.6.** The High Courts annual budget shall be determined by the Chief Justice and shall come directly from the treasury.
+* **§XX.6(1).** The High Courts annual budget shall be subject to the power of general veto by the Citizens as described in article IX.
+* **§XX.7.**
+* **§XX.8.**
+* **§XX.9.**
+* **§XX.10.**
+* **§XX.11.**

 ### Article XXI - High Court Powers